Qinka/Qinka-Blog/post/fpga/get-started.md

 When we have one full-adder, we need to copy and paste it.
 For a 4-bit adder, we need one half-add, and three full-add.

-The each adder's carry output should be lined with the next level's carry input.
+Each adder's carry output should be lined with the next level's carry input.

 The final circuit has 8 input pins, named A1 ~ A4 and B1 ~ B4.
-it has 5 output pins, named S1 ~ S4, and S.
+It has 5 output pins, named S1 ~ S4, and S.

 The final circuit is: